lazysegtree/carto/README.md

 - [ ] Keyboard Navigation
   - [x] Directory Navigation (explorer)
   - [ ] Others (superfile)
-     - There currently is a bug during my refactoring where due to Action Bar Buttons being seperate classes and their keys are in it, Textual doesn't seem to pass the key event to it.
-Looking into it.
 - [x] Double Click to enter into directories (explorer)
 - Configuration (superfile)
   - [x] Base